The Monkey King (2014 film)

 The Monkey King (also known as The Monkey King: Havoc in Heaven's Palace) is a 2014 action-fantasy film directed by Soi Cheang and starring Donnie Yen as the titular protagonist Sun Wukong.
 A Hong Kong-Chinese co-production, Yen also serves as the film's action director.
 The film co-stars Donald Chow, Aaron Kwok, Joe Chen and Peter Ho.

 Production began in Beijing on 18 October 2010 and was filmed in 3D.
 The plot is based on an episode of Journey to the West, a 16th-century Chinese literary classic written in the Ming Dynasty by Wu Cheng'en.
 It was released on 31 January 2014 and received mixed reviews from critics.
-A sequel, titled The Monkey King 2, was released in February 2016.
+A sequel, The Monkey King 2, was released in February 2016.